 You might think the only difference is size.
 It's true that a meadow is larger than your typical garden bed, but that isn't the only difference.
 A pollinator garden is a well tended space that is generally mulched and has space between individual plants.
 A meadow is a naturalized space that is not mulched and the space between wildflowers is filled with native grasses.
 The methods of site preparation and the planting and seeding process are different for a garden verses a meadow.

-Preparation of the lawn section or slope (killing of the grass) will be done by solarization or chemical application depending on site conditions, the time of year, the planting timeline desired and owner preference.
+Site Preparation Killing grass and/or existing vegetation can be done by either solarization or chemical application depending on site conditions, the time of year, the planting timeline desired and owner preference.
 The planting areas will be over seeded with a native perennial seed mix that may also include annuals, such as clover, partridge pea, black eyed susan, and native grasses.
 Pine straw will be used to hold soil and protect seeds and plants during germination and establishment.
 If site preparation beyond the killing of grass is necessary (if aggressive weeds/bushes are present) there may be an additional cost based on labor required

 When a wildflower meadow is properly established & stabilized with native grasses, maintenance needs can be relatively low.
 A meadow can be cut back (mowed or weed-wacked) once a year during mid summer to control height or at the end of the growing season to prevent woody species from succeeding.
 The weeding out of aggressive, invasive plants a couple of times each season is also likely necessary.

 More traditional style pollinator garden installation is also priced by the square foot and includes site prep, plant material, and one year maintenance.
 The technique of layering mulch and cardboard is typically used to kill grass and existing vegetation if necessary.